“Is freedom anything else than the right to live as we wish? Nothing else.”

 By investing in freedom now, I can clearly identify my financial needs and wants.

 Valuing experience over things, I choose to cut my overhead cost by moving into a small living space.

 This decreased my monthly expenses that resulted in having more money for my travels, hobbies, and personal growth.

 Because most of my time isn’t spent in the house, I would rather use the money that I save towards more important things.

-When choosing to buy things, I want to focus on buying those that truly add value in my life.
+When choosing to buy things, I want to focus on buying those that truly add value to my life.

-These are things that help me creating lasting memories and unforgettable experiences.
+These are things that help me in creating lasting memories and unforgettable experiences.

 Examples include the backpack I use for backpacking trips and the rock climbing shoes I use to rock climb in the gym and out in nature.